AndyMc3000/lawn-genie-ci-milestone-4/readme/testing/lawngenie-testing.md

 I manually tested the LawnGenie site elements and functionality under the below headings.
 Where appropriate I tested each item on a large screen device and a mobile device.

-I also tested these while logged in as the SuperUser to ensure all features/functions were visible.
+I also tested these items while logged in as the SuperUser to ensure all features/functions were visible.
+I have also included a section at the bottom of this section where I tested security/user access where I tested access to restricted functionality of non-registered and registered users.

 ## Homepage ##